Why NIR Spectroscopy Needs Chemometrics: PLS, PCR, and Key Techniques Explained

 Why NIR Spectroscopy Needs More Than Hardware

-Chemometrics provides the algorithms to handle all of that:
+Chemometrics provides the algorithms to manage all of that:

 - Separate overlapping signals: Isolate individual chemical contributions from a mixed spectrum.